-The Grand Forks Emergency Communications Center utilizes Enhanced 9-1-1 service for every household within Grand Forks County.
+The Grand Forks Emergency Communications Center uses Enhanced 911 service for every household within Grand Forks County.
 When a call is placed from a land-line phone, this valuable tool identifies the caller's address, name, and telephone number, even if the caller is unable to provide the information.

 Does a 911 cell phone call give a caller’s exact location?

-No. On all Phase II compliant telephones the GPS coordinates are relayed to the 911 center along with the telephone number the caller is using.
+On all Phase II compliant cell phones, the GPS coordinates are relayed to the 911 center along with the telephone number the caller is using.
 These coordinates have a margin of error that may or may not be minimized throughout a 911 call.

-Non-serviced telephones WILL still call 911, but will relay only limited information to the 911 center.
-If it is a Phase II compliant phone, it will relay GPS coordinates with the same margin for error as a serviced cell phone.
+Non-serviced cell phones WILL still call 911, but only relay limited information to the 911 center.
+If it is a Phase II compliant cell phone, it will relay GPS coordinates with the same margin for error as a serviced cell phone.

 Call 911 to report a crime, fire, or serious injury requiring immediate response of law enforcement, an ambulance, or the fire department.
 Examples are:

 - You witness or are the victim of a crime.

 - You or someone you see needs immediate medical attention.